Skip to main content

-The Faculty of Art, Design and Architecture has long been recognised as one of the best art and design schools across the world.
-This is shown by subject rankings, research performance, industry and student awards, and the leading brands and institutions that choose to work with us.
+Kingston School of Art has long been recognised as one of the best art and design schools in teaching and research, which is shown in our subject rankings, research, performance, industry and student awards, and the leading brands and institutions that choose to work with us.

 We prepare our students to be the creative and cultural leaders in the industries of the future.

 Through collaborative working and critical practice, students understand both teamwork and multi-disciplinary making.

 We are an art school where our workshops and studios are open for creative exploration and allow opportunities for students and staff to work together and to share ideas whether they are studying or researching architecture, art, communications, design, humanities or the creative industries.

 We are committed to development and offer students opportunities to explore, experiment and to take risks.
 Find your unique signature.

 Kingston School of Art comprises three schools across three campuses.